-You cannot deduct an amount for a decline in value of second-hand depreciating asset in a residential rental property under the simplified depreciation rules if the amount is not deductible under the UCA.
+You cannot deduct an amount for a decline in value of second-hand depreciating asset in a residential rental property under the simplified depreciation rules if the amount is not deductible under UCA.

-Capital expenditure deductible under the UCA
+Capital expenditure deductible under UCA

-As the simplified depreciation rules apply only to depreciating assets, certain capital expenditure incurred by a small business entity that does not form part of the cost of a depreciating asset may be deducted under the UCA rules for deducting capital expenditure.
+As the simplified depreciation rules apply only to depreciating assets, certain capital expenditure incurred by a small business entity that does not form part of the cost of a depreciating asset may be deducted under UCA for deducting capital expenditure.

-This includes capital expenditure on certain business related costs and amounts directly connected with a project; see Capital expenditure deductible under the UCA on page 30.
+This includes capital expenditure on certain business related costs and amounts directly connected with a project; see Capital expenditure deductible under UCA on page 30.